ozfortress/ozfortress_docs/docs/rules/global.md

 #### 2.5.5.
 League Ranking
 League rankings will be initially determined by match points; in the event of point draws, tiebreakers will be applied in the following order:

+1. Median Buchholz (Sum of opponent scores times your score, ignoring the highest and lowest).
-1. Match wins vs. tied participants (Direct Encounter)
+2. Direct Encounter (Match wins vs. tied participants).
-2. Median Buchholz
-3. Total map wins
+3. Total Score (Sum of scores of all rounds).
-4. Win difference (Total points earned minus total points lost)
+4. Score Difference (Total score difference of all rounds).
+5. Wins (Total number of rounds won).

 #### 2.5.6.
 Tiebreaking Measures
 Some formats may require additional tiebreaking measures to ensure fair and competitive scoring.